Study Sponsor: Research Institute McGill University Health Center

 ● Laboratory confirmed COVID-19 as determined by PCR within 5 days of study enrolment

-● Symptoms of COVID-19 such as shortness of breath, cough, nasal irritation, lack of smell, fatigue, diarrhea.
+● Symptoms of COVID-19 within 5 days of study enrolment such as fever, shortness of breath, or cough.

 ● Valid Quebec medicare card

 ● Signing of informed consent for study participation

 ● Currently using oral or intramuscular steroids within 7 days prior to enrolment

 ● Severely ill at enrollment (i.e., admitted to ICU at admission)